Imtiyaj5791/DevOps-Journey/Important/Terraform.md

 ## What will happen if you delete the terraform.tfstate file?

-If the terraform.tfstate file is deleted, first I will check if there is any backup and restore it.

-If there is no backup, Terraform loses the information about the existing infrastructure.
+If the terraform.tfstate file is deleted, Terraform loses the information about the infrastructure it was managing.
+First, I will check if we have a backup or remote state and restore it.
+If there is no backup, I will recover the state by importing the existing resources into Terraform state.
+Until the state is recovered, Terraform may consider the resources as new and may try to create them, so I will not directly run terraform apply.

-The next time we run terraform apply, Terraform may try to create the resources again because it cannot track the existing resources.

 ---